 Run by artists, for artists.

 The Royal Scottish Academy supports art and architecture in Scotland.
-Founded in 1826, we are an independent, non-governmental charitable institution governed by our Members.
+Founded in 1826, we are an independent, non-governmental charitable institution led by our Academicians.

-Known as Royal Scottish Academicians, our Members are prominent artists and architects elected by their peers who govern the Academy on a democratic basis.
+Royal Scottish Academicians are prominent artists and architects elected by their peers who govern the RSA on a democratic basis.

 We believe that creativity in art and architecture is valuable to the nation.

 Supporting creative process

 We support artists and architects in their creative process.